cgabrieu/my-wallet-frontend/README.md

 ```sh
 CREATE DATABASE mywallet;
 ```
-7. Automatically create all necessary tables with <a href="https://github.com/cgabrieu/my-wallet-backend/blob/main/dump.sql">dump</a>. to backend repo.
+7. Automatically create all necessary tables to backend repo with <a href="https://github.com/cgabrieu/my-wallet-backend/blob/main/dump.sql">dump</a>.

 8. Connect your backend to the database, for that, rename the .env.example to .env.dev and fill in your data.